- WHAT IS MIRROR TV?

 So we'd like to describe most important technical issues and details in the article as an experienced manufacturer of this product type and hope You find in it helpful.

-What is Mirror TV and how does it work?
+What is tv in the mirror and how does it work?
 In this article we will tell in details about specific technology and terms commonly used to describe TVs that looks like a mirror and commonly called Mirror TVs, Magic Mirrors or Vanishing TVs.

 1. WHAT IS MIRROR TV?